calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 2.Open Joplin's "Tools->Options->Plugins" menu, click on "Manage your plugins", select "Install from file", and select the corresponding calandra.kityminder.joplin.jpl to install it.

-## Installation by searching

-1.Open Joplin's "Tools->Options->Plugins" menu, and enter the keyword mind in the search box.

-2.Select calandra.kityminder to install it.

 ## how to use Kityminder Mindmap Plugin